Amiirahesham/Amiirahesham/README.md

 ---

 ### About Me

 I'm a **fourth-year** Artificial Intelligence student at **Kafr El-Sheikh University** with a passion for crafting beautiful and intelligent web experiences.
 My journey in tech is a dual-track adventure: mastering the art of **Front-End Development** while diving deep into the world of **Machine Learning**.
 I thrive on turning complex problems into elegant, user-centric solutions.

 - **Education:** Final-year student, Pursuing a B.S. in Artificial Intelligence.
 - **Core Mission:** To build web applications that are not only visually stunning but also powered by smart, data-driven insights.
--  **Interests:** Natural Language Processing (NLP), Computer Vision, and building AI-powered tools.
+- **Interests:** Natural Language Processing (NLP), Computer Vision, and building AI-powered tools that solve real-world problems.
--  **Collaboration:** I'm always open to collaborating on innovative projects at the intersection of AI and Web Development.
+- **Collaboration:** I'm always open to collaborating on innovative projects that sit at the intersection of AI and Web Development.

 <div align="center">
   <a href="https://github.com/Amiirahesham">